Responsible sourcing

 We are also working alongside other food businesses and organisations to help drive progress across the food industry, especially in the UK.
 We are members of the UK Roundtable on Sustainable Soya, are part of Efeca’s Foodservice Working Group and also attend their cross commodity roundtable events.

-Our soya policy can be found here.
+Our soya policy can be found here, and the case study on its development here.

 Farm animal welfare